Hillside Strangler: Veronica Compton

-In 1980, Bianchi began a relationship with Veronica Compton.
+In 1980, Bianchi began a relationship with 24 year old Veronica Compton of Carson, California after meeting at the Los Angeles County jail.
 During his trial, she testified for the defense.
-While incarcerated, Bianchi had smuggled a semen filled condom to her in the spine of a book, so she could use it to stage a rape/murder committed by the Hillside Strangler.
-She was later convicted and imprisoned for attempting to strangle a woman she had lured to a motel in an attempt to have authorities believe that the Hillside Strangler was still on the loose and the wrong man was imprisoned.
-She was released in 2003.
+While incarcerated, Bianchi had smuggled a semen filled condom to her in the spine of a book, so she could use it to stage a rape/murder committed by the Hillside Strangler to have authorities believe that the Strangler was still on the loose.